 - Non-machine (human) users that are using the app have a limit of 1,000 rpm.

 - Webhooks and form hooks have an independent rate limit of 1,000 rpm.

 - Webhooks have a body size limit of 400kb, including whitespace.

-- Standard integrations that we have for inbound/outbound message processing such as, Postmark for email, Twilio for SMS, Facebook Messenger, or Twitter, are not rate limited by org.
+- Standard integrations that we offer for inbound/outbound message processing (such as Postmark for email, Twilio for SMS, Facebook Messenger, or Twitter) are not rate-limited by organization.

 - However, some of these integrations are limited in other ways.
 For example, Postmark limits the number of inbound emails from the same email address to 20 per hour to prevent an auto-reply loop.

 - Any conversation/company/message object record can be updated 100 times in 10 minutes.
 This also applies to internal updates to a single customer record (such as via workflow).

 - Customer via API is the only exception to this rule.
 A single customer can be updated via the API 600 times in 10 minutes.